orchidsoftware/orchid.software/source/en/docs/screens.md

     }
 }
 ```
-Instances can be used in the same way but they can accept parameters
+Instances can be used in the same way, but they can accept parameters
 ```php
 public function layout(): array
 {